 3.1 Normalization Techniques

 Normalization of the column is carried out in three steps; first the column length must be determined, followed by the determination of the column inner diameter, and finally the estimation for the stationary phase film thickness.
-A 30 m × 0.25 mm; 0.25 µm film column was chosen to serve as a master column for this study.
-This column was chosen as the master column due to historical usage of this size of column within our thermodynamic studies and because these dimensions are among the most popular commercially.
+A 30 m × 0.25 mm; 0.25 µm film column was chosen to serve as a reference column for this study.
+This column was chosen as the reference column due to historical usage of this size of column within our thermodynamic studies and because these dimensions are among the most popular commercially.

 3.1.1 Column Length

-To determine column length, the master column was unwound from the column cage and measured down to the nearest cm.
+To determine column length, the reference column was unwound from the column cage and measured down to the nearest cm.
 This was done to ensure a highly accurate measurement of the internal diameter as the calculation of internal diameter is dependent upon the column length.
 Subsequent column lengths were estimated by measuring the diameter of the column coil and counting loops on the column cage.
 This estimation if performed on a well-wound column is typically able to provide estimates with an error of ±10 cm.
 If greater precision is required, then a new column can be unwound and measured directly.

 3.1.2 Estimation of Inner Diameter